alexrayosb/pyrosite/README.md

 Real-time countdown for the Star Citizen Executive Hangar LED cycle in Pyro (PYAM-EXHANG-0-1).
 Static site — no server, no build step, no dependencies.
 Every visitor in every timezone sees identical timer state because the math runs from `Date.now()` (UTC ms) against a single anchor timestamp.

-Pyrosite is also a portfolio piece for the web design practice **Arosite**.

 ---

 ## What's in the box